-Starting uni in September?
+Starting university in September?
 Here is a list of some things that you should know before you get there.
 You’re welcome.

 1. The friends you make in your halls probably won’t be your best friends for the rest of uni